sematic-ai/sematic/developer-docs/README.md

-    1. **Test an upgrade deployment** in the `stage` environment, **where the previous version is already deployed**, use [`serve-dev`](https://github.com/sematic-ai/infrastructure/tree/main/bin) to upgrade the deployment with a Docker image built on-the-fly from the current release commit:
+    1. **Test an upgrade deployment** in the `stage` environment, **where the previous version is already deployed**, use [`serve-dev`](https://github.com/sematic-ai/infrastructure/tree/main/bin) to upgrade the deployment with a Docker image built on-the-fly from the current release commit.
+    You must set `BUILD_UI=1` in the `me.sh` script in order to ensure the UI is built, so you don't package an older version of the UI with the deployment:
         ```bash
+        $ vim ~/infrastructure/bin/me.sh  # add: BUILD_UI=1 at the end
         $ # STAGE:
         $ serve-dev stage
         $ helm list -n stage  # check that the expected APP VERSION was deployed